 The impact of environmental degradation and climate change continues to be a major risk of the 21st century, and an aggressive shift towards greener economies and business models is the need of the hour.
-We have steadily optimised our raw material consumption and lowered our dependence on depleting natural resources, as part of our overall sustainability performance.
+We have steadily optimised on depleting natural resources, as part of our overall sustainability performance.
 A steady focus on the upliftment of vulnerable communities, made yet more vulnerable in the wake of COVID-19, also remains one of our key priorities.